This is part of a series on provider data. Check out Part 1 and Part 2.

 If you’ve had these kinds of insurance-related surprises, you’re not alone.

-One in 10 insured Americans said that within the past two years, they were surprised to find that a doctor, lab, or facility that they thought was in their network actually wasn’t.
+One in 10 insured Americans said that within the past two years, they were surprised to find that a doctor, lab, or facility that they thought was in their insurance network actually wasn’t.

 Among privately insured patients who received specialty mental health treatment, 44 percent used a mental health provider directory to find care.
 More than half found inaccuracies in the directory.
 As a result, they were 40 percent more likely to be treated by an out-of-network mental healthcare provider and four times more likely to receive a surprise, out-of-network bill.